Plantar Warts: The Things You Need To Know

 Recurrent Plantar Warts

-It is not uncommon for warts to recur after its removal, especially if no further treatment is applied.
+It is not uncommon for warts to recur after removal, especially if no further treatment is applied.